 (CH) Chemistry

-(CS) Computer Science
+(CS) Computer Science and Technology in the Arts

 (EA) Earth and Planetary Science